heygautam2001/QSpiders/SQL.md

      - select * from emp where ename IN ('SMITH' , 'KANE');
      - ques: all the details of the employees except all the employees working in deptno 10 and 30.
      - select * from emp where deptno NOT IN (10 , 30);
+     - THESE OPERATOR WILL WORK WITH ONE COLUMN DATA
+     - EX : DEPTNO IN(10 , 20 , 30); VALID
+     - EX : DEPTNO IN(10, 'SALES',40) ; INVALID
+     - WRITE A QUERY TO DISPLAY ALL THE DETAILS OF EMPLOYEES , THE EMPLOYEES WHO WHO ARE WORKING SALESMAN , MANAGER , CLERK.
+     - SELECT * FROM EMP WHERE JOB = 'SALESMAN' OR JOB = 'CLERK' OR JOB = 'MANAGER';
+     - SELECT * FROM EMP WHERE JOB IN('SALESMAN' , 'CLERK' , 'MANAGER');
+     - DISPLAY ALL THE DETAILS OF EMPLOYEES WHOSE SALARY ARE 3000, 5000 , 5000;
+     - SELECT * FROM EMP WHERE SALARY IN(1500 , 1600 , 3000 , 5000);
+     - DISPLAY ALL THE DETAILS OF EMPLOYEES , EXPECT ALL THE EMPLOYEES WHOSE SALARY ARE 1500 1600 3000 5000;
+     - SELECT * FROM EMP WHERE SAL NOT IN(1500 , 1600 , 3000 , 5000);
+     - DISPLAY ALL THE DETAILS OF EMPLOYEES , THE EMPLOYEES WHO  ARE W0RKING IN DEPARTMENT NO 10 AND 20 EXCEPT MANAGER AND CLERK
+        WHOSE SALARIES ARE LESS THAN 6000 ;
+     - SELECT * FROM EMP WHERE SAL < 6000 AND (DEPTNO != 10 OR DEPTNO != 20) AND (JOB != 'MANAGER' OR JOB = 'CLERK');
+     - SELECT * FROM EMP WHERE SAL < 6000 AND DEPTNO NOT IN (10 , 20) AND JOB NOT IN ('MANAGER' , ''CLERK');

    - BETWEEN VS NOT BETWEEN
      - These are the special operators which are help us to solve the range value queries.
      - syntax :
      - WHERE COL_NAME /EXP BETWEEN / NOT BETWEEN LOWER_VALUE AND HIGHER_VALUE;
      - QUES : write a query to display all the details of the employees , the employee whose salary are between 1600 to 3000.
-     - select * from emp where salary > 1600 AND salary < 3000;
+     - select * from emp where salary > 1600 AND salary < 3000; XXX WRONG ASKING BETWEEN NOT RANGE
-     - select * from emp where salary between 1601 and 2999 ;
+     - select * from emp where salary between 1601 and 2999 ; ✅✅CORRECT
      - Ques : Display all the details of employees whose salary are in the range of 1600 and 3000;
      - select * from emp where salary between 1600 and 3000;
-     - ques : Display all the details from , the employee who hired 1980 to 1987.
+     - ques : Display all the details from , the employee who hired BETWEEN 1980 to 1987.
+     - SELECT * FROM EMP WHERE HIREDATE BETWEEN '01-JAN-1981' AND '31-DEC-1986';
      - ques: Display all the details of the employees who hired in the range of 1980 and 1987.
+     - SELECT * FROM EMP WHERE HIREDATE BETWEEN '01-JAN-1980' AND '31-DEC-1987';
-     - Display all the details of employee , the employee who hired during the year of 1981.
+     - Display all the details of employee , the employee who hired during the year of 1981 INTO DEPTNO 10 AND 20 EXCEPT MANAGER.
+     - SELECT * FROM EMP WHERE HIREDATE BETWEEN  '01-JAN-1981' AND '31-DEC-1981' AND DEPT IN(10 , 20) AND DOB NOT IN('MANAGER');
-     - Display all the details except all the employees , the employees whose salaries are in  between 1600 to 3000.
+     - Display all the details of employees , except  the employees whose salaries are in  between 1600 to 3000.
+     - SELECT * FROM EMP WHERE SAL NOT BETWEEN 1601 AND 2999;
-     - Display all the details if the employees except all the employees , the employees whose salary are in the range of 1600 to 3000;
+     - Display all the details Of the employees except all the employees , the  employees whose salary are in the range of 1600 to 3000;
+     - SELECT * FROM EMP WHERE SAL BETWEEN 1600 AND 3000;

    - IS Vs IS NOT
      - These are the special operator which are used to compare null values.
      - Ques : write a query to display all the details of employees the employees who are earning the commission
      - Ques : Display all the details of the employees , the employees who are not earning the commission.
+     - the employees who are working in 10 and 20 and earning the salaries..
+     - Write a query to  display all the details of employee the employees who are working in department no 30 and not earning any salaries.
+     - The employee who are not having any reporting managers.
+     - SELECT * FROM EMP WHERE MGR IS NULL;
+     -
+     # regular expression /REGEXP
+   - It is the advance version  of like operator which is used to perform the pattern matching Operation.
+   - 1. ^ ---- STARTS
+     2. $ ----- FROM ENDS
+     3. [ ] --- FOR CHARACTERS ALSO WE CAN USE MULTIPLE  CHARACTERS.
+     4. . ------FOR SINGLE CHARACTER.
+     5. .* ---- IF WE WANT TO CONSIDER MULTIPLE CHARACTERS.
+     6. -  ----- RANGE CHARACTER.

+      DISPLAY ALL THE DFETAILS OF THE EMPLOYEES WHOSE NAME STARTS WITH S CHARACTER..
+      SELECT * FROM EMP WHERE ENAME LIKE S%;
+      SELECT * FROM EMP WHERE REGEXP_LIKE(ENAME,'^S');

+      DISPLAY STARTS WITH C AND ENDING WITH K;
+      SELECT * FROM EMP HWERE ENAME LIKE C%K;
+      SELECT * FROM EMP REGEXP_LIKE( ENAME , ^C .* K$);

+      ALL DETAILS , THE EMLOYEES WHOISE NAME HAVING 3 CHARACTER AS A L ENDS WITH THE R.
+      SELECT * FROM EMP WHERE  REGEXP_LIKE(ENAME , ^..L.*R$)

+     DISPLAY ALL THE DETAILS OF EMOPLOYEES THE EMPLOYEES WHOSE NAME DOES NOT STARTS WITH VOWELS.
+     SELECT * FROM EMP WHERE NOT REGEXP_LIKE(ENAME ,  '^[A,E,I,O,U]');
+     DIAPLAY ALL THE DETAILS OF THE EMPLOYEES WHOSE  STARTS WITH PERCENTILE.
+     SELECT * FROM EMP WHRE REGEXP_LIKE(ENAME , '^%');

    - LIKE VS NOT LIKE
      - It is used to perform the pattern matching operations.
+     - THESE ARE USED TO SOLVE THE PATTERN RELATED QUERY.
      - Syntax:
      - WHERE COL_NAME/EXP LIKE/NOT LIKE 'PATTERN'
      - To create a pattern the two special characters we have to use '%' , "_";